bitcoin/bips/bip-update-process.md

 Each BIP is primarily owned by its authors and represents the authors’ opinion or recommendation.
-The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance the adoption of their proposal within the bitcoin community.
+The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance the adoption of their proposal within the Bitcoin community.

 #### Authors and Shepherds